heoelri/adopac/labs/lab4/lab4.md

 ![create a new file](img/lab4_create_file_folder01.png)

-* Type some sample text on the ReadMe.md edit window and Click "Commit"
+* Type some sample text on the ReadMe.md edit window
+* Click "Commit"
-* Click "Commit" again!
-Ensure that you have the correct "branch name" selected.
+* Click "Commit" again and make sure that you have the correct "branch name" selected.
 * Click on Pipelines > Pipelines.

 ![recently run pipelines](img/lab4_running_pipelines.PNG)

-Notice how only one of the pipelines gets triggered based on our inlcusion and exclusion rules and other pipelines remain as is.
+Notice how only one of the pipelines gets triggered based on our inclusion and exclusion rules and other pipelines remain as is.

 ## 4.2 Working with triggers and path

 > **Scenario**
 > I would like to trigger my pipeline only when a new commit goes into the file path “Repository/Web/*”.

-In this exercise we will see how we can make use of path based triggers to include/exclude certain files from triigering the pipeline.
+In this exercise we will see how we can make use of path based triggers to include/exclude certain files from triggering the pipeline.
 For example when you have docs in wiki, you would need to trigger the pipeline for changes you make to the document files.

-Lets see this in action
+Lets see this in action.

 First lets modify the YAML pipeline.

 * Click Pipelines > Pipelines
-* Select the "working with triggers" pipeline and click "Edit"
+* Select the "working with triggers" pipeline
+* Click "Edit"
 * Replace the "trigger" section with the below code

 ```YAML